Garden Landscaping Cost UK — Prices Per m² and Day Rates

 Regional price differences

-Location has a significant impact on landscaping costs in the UK:
+Location has a significant impact on landscaping costs in the UK.
+Here is how prices vary across regions compared to the national average:

 What affects landscaping costs?